Winchester, Virginia: 17th century

 The Shenandoah Valley area, considered a sacred common hunting ground, appears by the 17th century to have been controlled mostly by the local Iroquoian-speaking groups, including the Senedo and herando.

 The Algonquian-speaking Shawnee began to challenge the Iroquoians for the hunting grounds later in that century.
 The explorers Batts and Fallam in 1671 reported the Shawnee were contesting with the Iroquoians for control of the valley and were losing.
-During the later Beaver Wars, the powerful Iroquois Confederacy from New York, including the Seneca from the western part of the territory, subjugated all tribes in the frontier region west of the fall line.
+During the later Beaver Wars, the powerful Iroquois Confederacy from New York, including the Seneca from the western part of the territory, subjugated all tribes in the frontier region west of the Atlantic Seaboard Fall Line.

 French Jesuit expeditions may have first entered the valley as early as 1606, as the explorer Samuel de Champlain made a crude map of the area in 1632.
 The first confirmed exploration of the northern valley was by the explorer John Lederer, who viewed the region from the current Fauquier and Warren County line on August 26, 1670.